shizhouxing/labsync/README.md

 Currently we only have an initial implementation and it is under development for optimizing file synchronization and extending functionalities.

-## Installation
+## Getting started

 The code is based on Python 3.
-To install, run:
+To install it, run:

 ```bash
 python setup.py install